char-com-ua/rest-ivy/README.md

 * `200` content of the module found plus header `x-file-name` with file name from repository.
 * `500` any error occured including not found. content contains error message in text format.
 * `400` no input parameters. help displayed in text format.

+#### /resolve
+The same as `/retrieve` except it returns the list of resolved artifacts instead of content